sepo83/my.fdroid.repo/README.md

 Searches for apks with <name> at store.

 `gplay_download <app-id>`
-Downloads apk with <app-id> to `/config/fdroid/repo` and appedns version to apk-filename
+Downloads apk with <app-id> to `/config/fdroid/repo` and appedns version to apk-filename.
+Remark: Unless apk is not added to `apk_list.txt`, it will be deleted with next `fdroid_update`.

 `fdroid_update`
 Downloads apk-updates based on the apks found in `/config/fdroid/repo` and  triggers the `fdroid update` and `fdroid deploy`.

 `fdroid_remove_apk <name>`
 Removes apks with <name> from `/config/fdroid/repo`.
 Wildcards might be used.
+Remark: Unless apk is not removed from `apk_list.txt`, it will be readded with next `fdroid_update`.

 `fdroid_purge_apk <name>`
 Same as `fdroid_remove_apk`, but also removes apks from `/config/fdroid/archive`